Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Verse 40 of Leviticus chapter 23 contains the command for all the native-born descendants of Israel to dwell in booths.
 The English phrase "home-born" is translated from the Hebrew word "ezrah", which is a noun that means "a native" or "one rising from his own soil".
 In the Mosaic legislation, this term is used frequently to indicate the specific native origin of the descendants of the Patriarchs to whom YEHOVAH God made the covenant promises.

-Although the command is specifically meant for the descendants of Israel to make and dwell in booths during this festival, the command did not prohibit non-Israelites from observing the festival in this way.
+Although the command is specifically meant for the descendants of Israel to make and dwell in booths during this festival, the command did not prohibit non-Israelites from worshipping YEHOVAH God at this time.

 Why Dwell In Booths?